I posit that the four pillars of a happy life are encapsulated in these 4 verbs:

 Before you go on reading I should clarify that I am not an expert in any of these four categories, I am just very interested in them thus I read and experiment a lot with a single research subject: myself.

 My secret hyper-passions — which I guess are not so secret now — are “space exploration” and “human longevity”.
-I also have regular-passions but that’s a subject for another 2 articles.
+I also have regular-passions but that’s a subject for another two articles.

-Twelve months, a couple of books and many articles later, I am seeing things from a different lense; a more holistic, more crisp view about the human condition.
+Twelve months, a couple of books and many articles later, I am seeing things from a different lens; a more holistic, more crisp view of the human condition.
 Let’s discuss the big 4 individually and hope we get to some conclusions by the end of this article.

 Here is a fun fact: Most Koreans eat kimchi (fermented cabbage) every day… can anyone guess why?